 Look for new patterns and pattern colorways, scheduled for release about April 23.
 They’ll be available as fabric, wallpaper, wall decals, and giftwrap, too.

 Years ago, I posted a simple and practical article about gearing up for a big project, called The Big Fat List (I think it was this blog’s second post!).
-A lot of people loved it, and most of the feedback was about the surprising power […]
+A lot of people loved it, and most […]

 Reading Simon Garfield’s Just My Type, this made me cry: